goauthentik/authentik/website/docs/troubleshooting/postgres/upgrade_docker.md

 ### Recreate the database container

-Pull new images and re-create the postgresql container: `docker compose pull && docker compose up --force-recreate -d postgresql`
+Pull new images and re-create the PostgreSQL container: `docker compose pull && docker compose up --force-recreate -d postgresql`

 Apply your backup to the new database: `cat upgrade_backup_12.sql | docker compose exec postgresql psql -U authentik`